moodler/RSSky/README.md

 - `--days N`: Process feeds from the last N days (default: 1)
 - `--clear-cache`: Clear the cache before running
 - `--config PATH`: Path to configuration file (default: config.ini)
-- `--opml PATH`: Path to OPML file (default: any .opml file in current directory)
+- `--opml PATH`: Path to OPML file (default: the first .opml file in current directory)

 2. The script will:
    - Load your feeds from the OPML file
-   - Fetch and process new entries
+   - Fetch all the feeds and process new entries
-   - Generate AI summaries for each article (using strict response schemas)
+   - Uses AI to Generate AI summaries for each recent article in each feed
-   - Create a daily digest of important stories (AI output only, no manual fallback)
+   - Uses AI to create a daily digest of important stories
    - Generate an HTML report (importance ratings and layout improved)
-   - Update the index
+   - Update the index and an outgoing RSS feed for easy consumption

-## AI Output Format & Robustness

-- **Strict JSON output:** All AI calls for summaries and reports use response schemas to enforce the required JSON structure.
-- **No manual fallback:** The system always uses AI-generated content, with retries and error handling if the format is invalid.
-- **Formatting robustness:** The system cleans AI responses to remove markdown code blocks and other wrappers before parsing.

 ## Troubleshooting

 - If you encounter issues with AI output format, check the logs and the `debug/` directory for raw prompts and responses.
 - Make sure your API key, endpoint, and model are correct in `config.ini`.
-- If you want to change the cache expiry, edit the `max_age_hours` parameter in `rssky/core/cache_manager.py` (default: 6 hours).

 ## Contributing